What Is a Chimney Pot and Do I Need One? (Homeowner’s Guide)

 What Is a Chimney Pot Used For?

-Chimney pots originated in Europe as a cheap fix to poor chimney drafts.
-These pots became popular in America in the 19th century when people began to burn coal.
-Their ability to better exhaust smoke and dangerous exhaust gasses led to their popularity.
+Chimney pots are smokestack extensions that originated in Europe as a cheap fix to poor chimney drafts.
+These pots became popular in America in the 19th century when people started to burn coal in their homes.
+Their ability to better vent smoke and dangerous gases led to their popularity.

-Apart from their utility, chimney pots improve the architectural appeal of a house or building through their beautiful designs.
+Apart from their utility, chimney pots improve a house’s architectural appeal through their beautiful designs.

 Why Should You Install a Chimney Pot?

-A chimney pot is a useful addition to your chimney that offers several benefits.
-Here’s a list of reasons why you should get a chimney pot installed by a certified chimney sweep:
+A chimney pot is a useful addition to your chimney, offering several benefits.
+Here’s a list of reasons you should get a chimney pot installed by a certified chimney sweep:

 Prevent Downdraft